brooklabteam/Kettenburg_mada-bat-picornavirus/TreeTime/ML_TreeTime_directions.md

 Building a maximum-likelihood TimeTree using RAxML output
 ---

 This tutorial outlines methods for building a maximum-likelihood time-scaled phylogenies described [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5758920/) with tutorials listed [here](https://github.com/neherlab/treetime).
 I will use the same tree files as done in building the ML trees.
 Each is in their own folder in the master folder [here]().
-I chose this method over BEAST as my picornavirales dataset would take an extremely long time to run.

 ---
 General instructions:
 ___